-At Hallam Fields Junior School, teachers use a range of assessment strategies to track pupils' progress in PSHE.
+At Hallam Fields Junior School, teachers use a range of assessment strategies to track pupils' progress in PSHE against the learning objectives.
 This may include before and after learning activities, marked exercise books, self-assessment and peer assessment.
+The attainment of all pupils is then recorded on one page centrally so this can be monitored easily.